CommandFest Adelaide 2026: Australia Lands Two Major Commander Events

 CommandFest vendor halls are goldmines for singles shopping.
 Bring a want list and a budget.
 With multiple vendors competing, you can often find solid deals on Commander staples.
 Use TCG Snoop beforehand to check current prices so you know when you're getting a good deal at the event.
 Pay attention to card condition when evaluating singles, as this significantly impacts pricing.

-Compare prices on TCG Snoop before the event so you know the going rate for cards on your want list.
+Tip: Compare prices on TCG Snoop before the event so you know the going rate for cards on your want list.
 This way you can spot genuine bargains at vendor booths.

 Travel and Accommodation